ALGOMOTH47/SBRedited/README.md

 3. Guides
-There are some guide TXT files in the main repository
+There are a guide in scripts under the file name How To Use

 This project Does Use AI Generated Scripts